DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode-Swift/README.md

 ## Introduction

-This demo is designed for you to learn how to import and activate DJI SDK in your Xcode project.
+This demo is designed for you to learn how to import and activate DJI SDK in your Xcode project using Swift.

 ## Requirements